epics-containers/epics-containers.github.io/docs/tutorials/ioc_changes1.md

    }
    ```

-2. Add the following lines to the end `ioc.yaml` (verify that the indentation
+2. Add the following lines to the end of `ioc.yaml` (verify that the indentation
    matches the above entry so that `- type:` statements line up):

    ```yaml